Zephyrus7/Zephyrus7/README.md

 <h3 align="left"> /// introduce-user </h3>

 <ul>
   <li>Welcome to my GitHub!
-A journey started from when I was a mere teen, in attempts to root my S3 Mini, continues as a anything-techy enthusiast working on various software development disciplinaries. </li>
+A journey started from when I was a mere teen, in attempts to root my S3 Mini, continues as a anything-techy enthusiast exploring various software development disciplinaries. </li>
 </ul>

 <h3 align="left">Ask Me</h3>